erhant/project-euler/ethernaut/17-Recovery.md

 )
 ```

+What is different with `soliditySha3` rather than `sha3` is that this one will encode-packed the parameters like Solidity would; hashing afterwards.
 The last 20 bytes of the resulting digest will be the contract address!
 Calling the `destroy` function is same as above.